-Cláudia Costa has deep roots in Lisbon.
-After working in radio and theater, a teacher mentioned that she could put her skills and her knowledge of Portugal to work as a tour guide — and more than 20 years later, she hasn’t looked back.
-As a local guide and tour guide for Rick Steves' Heart of Portugal tours, she loves to help tour members experience the best of her hometown and country.
+Cláudia has deep roots in Lisbon and, with a background in radio and theater, a gift for communication.
+When a teacher mentioned that she could put her skills and her knowledge of Portugal to work as a tour guide, she gave it a shot — and more than 20 years later, she hasn't looked back.
+As a lead guide as well as local guide for Rick Steves' Heart of Portugal tours, she loves to help tour members experience the best of her hometown and country.
+Cláudia also offers private tours of Lisbon and the surrounding area.

 Tell us about your background.

-My family has a long history in Lisbon: Both of my grandmothers lived in Lisbon's historical neighborhoods; my parents (originally from the north of Portugal) came here to work; and I was born here and have lived here all my life.
+My family has a long history in Lisbon: Both of my grandmothers lived in Lisbon's historical neighborhoods; my parents (who grew up in the north of Portugal) came here to work, and I was born here and have lived here all my life.
 My father was a postman, so my sister and I helped distribute the mail.
 Because of that, I know Lisbon like the back of my hand.

 You've been a tour guide in Portugal for many years.
 How did you first start leading tours?